 - In a medium sized pot, add the chicken stock, water, chicken base and bring to a boil.
 Lower the heat to a simmer and add the potatoes.
 Cook until the potatoes are tender and can be pierced with a fork (10 min)

 - Meanwhile, in another pot, add the butter over low/med heat.
 Once it has melted, add the onions and cook until soft and translucent stirring often (approx. 5 min).
 Season with salt and pepper.
 Add a teaspoon of oil if the onions get too dry.
 Add the garlic and cook another minute.

 - Sprinkle the flour over the butter and cook for 2 minutes.

 - Scoop out 3 cups of chicken stock and add into the butter/flour mixture (in 1 cup increments) whisking until combined.
 Add ¾ of the potatoes to the pot.

 - Using an immersion blender, blend the soup until smooth.
 Add the remaining potatoes, half and half and cream cheese, stirring until it has all melted and blended.

-- Garnish with chives, shredded cheese, bacon bits if desired.
+- Garnish with chives, shredded cheese or fresh chives if desired.